Ričardas Berankis: 2008

 Berankis started the season with futures tournaments in the United States.
 At the one held in McAllen, Texas, he together with Sergey Betov captured a doubles title.
-Berankis got several wild cards to qualifying draws of ATP Challenger and World Tour tournaments (including the Miami Masters) but it took some time for him to win one.
+Berankis got several wildcards to qualifying draws of ATP Challenger and World Tour tournaments (including the Miami Masters) but it took some time for him to win one.
 In April, Berankis qualified for the main draw of Humacao Challenger and reached the second round there.
 In June, Berankis won the qualification and made his first professional ATP tournament appearance at the Orange Warsaw Open.
 There he lost in the first round to World No. 96 Wayne Odesnik, in straight sets.

 At the US Open, Berankis made his first attempt to qualify for a Grand Slam event.
 In the first round of the qualifying draw, after losing the first set he defeated David Marrero.
 In the second round, again after losing the first set he defeated Sergiy Stakhovsky, it was Berankis' first victory against a top 100 player in his career.
 In the final round of the qualifying draw, after winning the first set Berankis lost to Björn Phau and failed to qualify for the main event.